opensafely-core/ehrql/docs/includes/generated_docs/schemas/beta.tpp.md

     <code>CTV3 (Read v3) code</code>
   </dt>
   <dd markdown="block">
-The question, as a CTV3 code
+The response to the question, as a CTV3 code

  * Never `NULL`
   </dd>